Davel99/Davel99/README.md

-Software Engineer
-Interested in cloud and working to learn about AWS
+Engineer enthusiastic about everything related to software Interested in Data engineering/analysis

+- Python
-- Java 8 - Spring Boot
+- Java - Spring Boot
-- Javascript/Typescript - AngularJS
-- SQL databases (MySQL, Oracle)
+- SQL / NoSQL
-- Also experienced in ETL pipelines using Python for extraction and transformation
+- Experienced in ETL pipelines using Python for extraction and transformation